a000011/symfony-API-oauth2.0/README.md

     php bin/console doctrine:schema:update --force
 ```

-7. Run migration which add test user to database
+7. If you want you can add in your database test data by running the migration
 ```sh
     php bin/console doctrine:migrations:migrate
 ```